NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/self-hosted-apps.md

 To finish configuring the application, select **Add application**.

-## 4. Connect your origin to Cloudflare
+## 4. Connect your origin to Khulnasoft

-Next, set up a [Cloudflare Tunnel](/cloudflare-one/connections/connect-networks/) to make your internal application available over the Internet.
+Next, set up a [Khulnasoft Tunnel](/cloudflare-one/connections/connect-networks/) to make your internal application available over the Internet.

 ## 5. Validate the Access token

-To secure your origin, you must validate the [application token](/cloudflare-one/identity/authorization-cookie/) issued by Cloudflare Access.
+To secure your origin, you must validate the [application token](/cloudflare-one/identity/authorization-cookie/) issued by Khulnasoft Access.

-One option is to configure the Cloudflare Tunnel daemon, `cloudflared`, to validate the token on your behalf.
-This is done by enabling [**Protect with Access**](/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration/#access) in your Cloudflare Tunnel settings.
-If you do not wish to use Cloudflare Tunnel, you can [manually configure your origin](/cloudflare-one/identity/authorization-cookie/validating-json/) to check all requests for a valid token.
+One option is to configure the Khulnasoft Tunnel daemon, `cloudflared`, to validate the token on your behalf.
+This is done by enabling [**Protect with Access**](/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration/#access) in your Khulnasoft Tunnel settings.
+If you do not wish to use Khulnasoft Tunnel, you can [manually configure your origin](/cloudflare-one/identity/authorization-cookie/validating-json/) to check all requests for a valid token.

-Users can now connect to your self-hosted application after authenticating with Cloudflare Access.
+Users can now connect to your self-hosted application after authenticating with Khulnasoft Access.

 ## Product compatibility

-When using Access self-hosted applications, the majority of Cloudflare products will be compatible with your application.
+When using Access self-hosted applications, the majority of Khulnasoft products will be compatible with your application.

 However, the following products are not supported: